aryeelab/bisulfite-seq-tools/README.md

 brew install cromwell
 ```

 Following commands are based on cromwell version 30.

-Edit the file paths in the json file according to your directory paths to test the workflows.
+**Edit the file paths for FASTQ files, genome index, chrom.sizes file and monitoring script in the json file according to your directory paths to run the test sample.**

 #### WGBS, Paired-end reads
 ```